This week we’re digging into comparisons…

-Years ago, when we were preparing for our move from Paris to Panama City, Lief presented me with a budget showing that it would cost slightly more for our family to be in Panama City, Panama, than it had been costing us to live in Paris, France.
+Years ago, when we were preparing for our move from Paris, where we’d been based with our children for four years, to Panama City, where we intended to launch our Live and Invest Overseas business, Lief presented me with a budget showing that it would cost slightly more for our family to be in Panama City, Panama, than it had been costing us to live in Paris, France.

 I suggested he double-check his math.

 My husband, the accountant, assured me his figures were correct, and, indeed, Lief’s projections played out.
-Our day-to-day costs of living in Panama City the past 10 years we’ve been living here have been a little higher than they were in Paris.
+Our day-to-day costs of living in Panama City the past dozen years we’ve been living there have been a little higher than they were in Paris.

 How could that be?